Molecular Biology Computer Programs

 Provisions can be made for mismatches with a mismatch penalty.
 As a program option, sequences near the endpoints of candidate events can also be listed.
 Searches can be restricted to within-group gene conversion events only, which leads to more powerful multiple comparison procedures.

-Send any email comments to sawyer@math.wustl.edu
+Send email comments to sawyer@math.wustl.edu

 Stanley Sawyer